Our Work

 Case Conference with resource teachers of Ebenezer School

-Before the beginning of this academic year, the IEC had a discussion about certain SEN students with the resource teachers of Ebenezer School and Lutheran School for the Deaf in August 2022.
+Before the beginning of this academic year, the IEC had a discussion about certain SEN students with the resource teachers of Ebenezer School and SEN Coordinators of primary schools in August 2024.
 Those teachers gave the IEC members essential information as to the handling of those cases and made a number of valuable suggestions for the school.

 2.